grusite/misescapes-backend/README.md

 ## Running the server

 There is a docker-compose that starts the db automaticaly in your host.
-IMP: You need docker installed.
+IMP: You need docker installed and mongo image installed.

 ```bash
 # up